 - NHS Jobs

-Continuing professional development (CPD) is an essential part of continuing registration with the Health & Care Professions Council (HCPC).
-You must keep up to date with the ongoing developments in your area of expertise, as well as building on your laboratory and management skills.
+Continuing professional development (CPD) is an essential part of continuing registration with the HCPC.
+You must keep up to date with the ongoing developments in your area of expertise, as well as build on your laboratory and management skills.